Koulibaly receives seventh career red card as Napoli secure victory over Benevento | Goal.com

 The 29-year-old was handed his 16th league start but did not complete the encounter after he was punished for indiscipline.

-Notwithstanding Koulibaly receiving a red card at Diego Armando Maradona Stadium, Napoli managed to hold on to their lead in the game to continue in the winning ways after ending their losing run against Granada last time out.
+Notwithstanding Koulibaly receiving a red card at Diego Armando Maradona Stadium, Napoli managed to hold on to their lead in the game to continue their winning ways after ending their losing run against Granada the last time out.

-Algeria international Faouzi Ghoulam led the charge for Napoli opening goal as Dries Mertens tucked home his effort in the 34th minute.
+Algeria international Faouzi Ghoulam led the charge for Napoli's opening goal as Dries Mertens tucked home his effort in the 34th minute.

 After the restart, Benevento pushed for an equalizer, forcing Koulibaly to receive a yellow card as he tried to thwart the attack of the Sorcerers.